What medical equipment and supplies do I bring to a home birth?

 A CNM is usually a registered nurse first.
 She has also completed a master’s degree program in a medical university that specializes in midwifery.
 She must then pass an exam and be certified by the American Midwifery Certification Board.
-This grants them the title “CNM” for certified nurse midwife which they must recertify with continuing education every 5 years.
+This grants them the title “CNM” for certified nurse midwife.
+They must recertify every 5 years.
 CNM’s practice legally in all 50 states and have prescriptive privileges.
 CNM’s provide pregnancy care and many provide primary care as well.
 They are independent health care providers in Colorado.
 This means they consult appropriately with other health care providers when indicated but do not require any type of supervision or collaborative practice agreement.

 DEM’s work almost exclusively in homes and occasionally in birth centers.
 CNM’s most often work in hospitals but can work in birth centers and in homes also.
 There are around 200 CNM’s doing home birth in the US.

 The bottom line is that CNM’s and DEM’s are all midwives.
 Unlike physicians, all midwives have extensive education and training in normal female life processes such as the menstrual cycle, pregnancy, birth and beyond.
 We can treat some of the abnormal or will refer appropriately if a concern is beyond our scope, but we specialize in keeping women and families normal and enjoying life.

 Why does home birth cost so much?

 Let’s compare the cost of hospital birth to the cost of home birth.

 If you have your baby in a hospital you have:

 3.You pay a doctor to see your baby while he/she is in the hospital and for follow up care after going home.
 This is usually several hundred dollars but can be thousands of dollars if your baby needs any special care.

 If you have your baby at home you pay your midwife a set fee.
 Along the Front Range that runs somewhere in the $3500 to $4000 range.
 This covers:

 - Your “global ob care” as described above provided by your primary midwife